 regarding at-risk drivers.

 The assessment results provide a snapshot of current practice in regarding how professionals from health care and older adult service organizations interact with older Floridians on driving issues.
-Some key findings include:
+Some key findings included:

 -